 Where do rivers come from?
 What is a mountain?
 Why is Great Britain the shape it is?
 These are all questions that are answered in this geography topic.
 We learn how physical processes such as erosion, deposition and transportation shape the landscape.
 To see for ourselves how rivers affect the land, we get very wet doing fieldwork at Horton Kirby.

 We travel through time in this history topic which gives us an overview of some significant British monarchs since 1066 before focusing on the reign of Henry VIII.
 Using drama, we find out how the Tudors came to power and how they maintained their rule.
 Then, we learn about different aspects of Henry VIII’s reign, including significant social and religious changes.
-During a visit to the Tower of London, we find out about the six wives of Henry VIII and crime and punishment in Tudor times
+During a trip to Hampton Court, we find out more about the six wives of Henry VIII and what kind of king he was.

 In this explosive Geography topic, we discover how natural disasters, such as volcanoes and earthquakes, occur and the impact they can have on the environment and humans.
 This leads on to work investigating the role people can play in preventing and worsening disasters.
 We also continue to develop our map reading skills and locational knowledge by researching where disasters happen and why they are more likely to happen in certain areas of the world.